PatSvedberg/historical_stockholm/README.md

     ## Color:
     I opted for a yellowish hue in the design, inspired by the architecture of Stockholm, particularly the old town, which prominently features yellow tones.
 Additionally, yellow is often associated with a cheerful and upbeat mood.

     I only used two colors while coding.
-But I use the colors of the images give it more colors.
+But I use the colors of the images to give it more colors.
     Color code:

     Image made using [Coolers](https://coolors.co/)